RegulusRK/RegulusRk/README.md

 <h2 align="left">Hi 👋!
-My name is Rafael and I'm a Developer from Brasil, nice to meet you!</h2>
+My name is Rafael and I'm a Developer from Brazil, nice to meet you!</h2>

 ###